What Is Balsa Wood For Dollhouse Furniture And What Are The Advantages?

 And guess what, our dollhouses and miniatures, of course!

-Don’t Get Confused With Basswood.
+Don’t Confuse Balsawood With Basswood.

 Basswood is also lightweight and soft, like balsa wood.
 Here comes the but: it is a hardwood and it is not as light as the latter.